 At the end of the table, Raytheon's Stan Hall sat working with a pen and napkin, working out a design for a project that had consumed the engineers for months: a new radar warning device that would tell pilots when an enemy was targeting their aircraft.

 That breakthrough was one of a string of innovations by Hall, Raytheon’s “father of electronic warfare” who perished when terrorists hijacked his airline flight and crashed it into the Pentagon on 9/11.
-This year, Association of Old Crows, a group of electronic warfighters, presented its annual business development award bearing his name to Lieutenant Patrick M. Hunt.
+The Association of Old Crows, a group of electronic warfighters, presents an annual business development award bearing his name.

-Hall was a key technical thought-leader in tactical electronic warfare, which uses sophisticated receivers, jammers, decoys, processors and software to turn the tide of battle.
+One recipient was Lieutenant Patrick M. Hunt, a key technical thought-leader in tactical electronic warfare, which uses sophisticated receivers, jammers, decoys, processors and software to turn the tide of battle.
 His 40 years of dedication helped make Raytheon a trailblazer in this field.